plone/volto/docs/source/configuration/validation.md

 })
 ```

-It takes the `blockType` and the `fieldName` as dependencies.
-This type of validator only applies to blocks.
+(voltos-default-validators-label)=

 ## Volto's default validators

-Volto provides a set of validators by default, you can find them in this module: `packages/volto/src/config/validators.ts`
+Volto provides a set of validators by default.
+You can find them in the module {file}`packages/volto/src/config/validators.ts`.

-### How to override a validator
+### Override a validator

-You can override them in your add-on as any other component defined in the registry, by redefining them using the same `dependencies`, and providing your own.
+You can override a validator in your add-on in the same way as any other component defined in the registry.
+You can redefine them using the same `dependencies` and provide your own validator.

 ## Signature of a validator